russfeld/russfeld.me/content/projects/recording/index.md

   * In our studio, we use an [Ikan PT-ELITE Teleprompter](https://www.amazon.com/dp/B00ZXAZMVE/) and a [Portable Monitor](https://www.amazon.com/dp/B07RGPCQG1) as the screen.
 * **Homemade Microphone Shield** (see below).
   * Professional option: [Pyle Recording Shield](https://www.amazon.com/dp/B0117DB5TI)

+### What If I Don't Have a Webcam?

+Sadly, it is really difficult to purchase a high quality webcam right now, since demand is so high.
+Thankfully, if you have a modern smartphone or DSLR camera, you have some great options already available.
+All you have to do is figure out how to connect your device to your computer so it can act as a webcam.
+The Verge has some wonderful articles discussing how to do this with [Android and iOS Devices](https://www.theverge.com/2020/4/20/21225061/phone-tablet-android-ios-phone-tablet-pc-webcam-windows-mac-os-how-to-use) as well as [DSLR Cameras](https://www.theverge.com/21244380/webcam-camera-how-to-dslr-mirrorless-capture-card-usb-hdmi).
+I've also experimented with [Sparkocam](https://sparkosoft.com/sparkocam) to connect Canon or Nikon DSLR cameras to my computer, and it works well.

 ## Recording Software